pp-mo/ncdata/docs/userdocs/user_guide/utilities.rst

 The :func:`~ncdata.utils.rename_dimension` utility does this, in a way which ensures a safe and consistent result.

+See: :ref:`operations_rename`

 .. _utils_equality:

 Dataset Equality Testing
 ------------------------
-The function :func:`~ncdata.utils.dataset_differences` produces a list of messages detailing all the ways in which two datasets are different.
+The functions :func:`~ncdata.utils.dataset_differences` and :func:`~ncdata.utils.variable_differences` produce a list of messages detailing all the ways in which two datasets are different.

+See: :ref:`equality_checks`

 For Example:
 ^^^^^^^^^^^^